Azure-Samples/az-ai-catalyst/README.md

 - Designed for simplicity and ease of use
 - Highly flexible and customizable
 - Includes native integration with Azure OpenAI Services
-- Automatically resumes data ingestion from the point of failure
+- Automatically resumes data document processing from the point of failure
 - Offers built-in tools for managing settings
 - Provides a comprehensive set of ready-to-use operations